-These legendary twin music rooms operated for fifteen years and became internationally recognized for the many great performers they presented there and, in many cases, introduced to Boston audiences at an early stage in their careers.
+When it comes to the most historic jazz venues in New England, few surpass the significance of The Jazz Workshop and Paul’s Mall.
+These legendary twin music rooms operated for 15 years, became globally recognized for the many iconic performers they presented and, in many cases, introduced to Boston audiences at a very early stage in their careers.

-The roots of the clubs go back to 1953, when a quartet of local musicians, including jazz greats Charlie Mariano and Herb Pomeroy, started a music school and played jam sessions in a rented space on Stuart Street they called the Jazz Workshop.
-A year later they relocated into the basement of the Stable, a bar on Huntington Avenue.
+The origins of both clubs go back to 1953, when a quartet of local musicians, including saxophonist Charlie Mariano and trumpeter Herb Pomeroy, started a music school and played jam sessions in a rented space on Stuart Street they called the Jazz Workshop.
+A year later, they relocated into the basement of The Stable, a bar and popular live-jazz spot on Huntington Avenue.

 That club was torn down in 1962 when the Massachusetts Turnpike extension was built, and the scene moved on in 1963 to the basement of The Inner Circle Restaurant at 733 Boylston Street.
 There it opened as The Jazz Workshop, with Stan Getz and his band appearing on opening night.